 This privilege belongs to the client, and it is up to the client to decide if they want to disclose these communications.
-Communications between an attorney and a prospective client are confidential even if the prospective client does not hire the attorney.
+Communications between an attorney and a prospective client are confidential even if the potential client does not hire the attorney.
 And attorneys cannot disclose privileged communications even after a case is over.1

 The attorney-client privilege is one of the oldest privileges for confidential communications in law, going back hundreds of years to the common law.
 The United States Supreme Court stated of the attorney-client privilege:

 Its purpose is to encourage full and frank communication between attorneys and their clients and thereby promote broader public interests in the observance of law and administration of justice.
 The privilege recognizes that sound legal advice or advocacy serves public ends and that such advice or advocacy depends upon the lawyer’s being fully informed by the client.2

 In short, this privilege is essential to ensuring open communication between the client and their lawyer.
 Attorneys need to have all the information available to give their clients accurate advice and effective legal representation.

 2. What is covered by the attorney-client privilege?

 All confidential communications in an attorney-client relationship are protected by the privilege.3 This may include an initial consultation with an attorney, even if the person does not end up hiring the attorney.
 The privilege applies to such attorney-client communications as: